 What are some other ways that foreclosures can cost you?

-Many people don’t realize the different ways your credit score impacts your everyday life.
+Many people don’t realize the different ways your credit impacts your everyday life.
 Along with access to loans or credit cards, your credit score is often used:

 - As part of the hiring process – to weed out candidates with low scores

 - To set insurance rates – to charge higher rates for poor credit or to disqualify people entirely